There are three main stages involved in the investigation of complaints

 For complaints made to the Ombudsman, the investigator will provide the complainant with a detailed explanation of the decision on the investigation issues.

 - provide (or suggest that Ahpra, a National Board or an accreditation organisation provides) a better explanation of the decision or action being complained about

 - speed up the processing of a delayed matter

 - suggest that a process or policy be reviewed or changed

 - suggest that a decision be reconsidered

 - decide that the handling of the matter was reasonable and take no further action.

-The Ombudsman does not have the power to force Ahpra or a National Board to change a decision they have made.
+The Ombudsman does not have the power to force Ahpra, National Boards or accreditation organisations to change a decision they have made.

-However, when appropriate, the Ombudsman can make formal comments or suggestions for improvement to Ahpra and the National Boards.
+However, when appropriate, the Ombudsman can make formal comments or suggestions for improvement to Ahpra, the National Boards and accreditation organisations.